prem-muthedath/timer/README.md

 from the behavior of the operating system under load.
 If I were to bet on what would be the accurate timings, I would go with the lower values reported.
-To reach statistically-valid conclusions on timings, you would need something like the Haskell library Criterion, but that is beyond the scope here.
+To reach statistically-valid conclusions on timings, you would need something like the Haskell library Criterion, but that is beyond scope here.

 ##### HOW TO RUN THE TIMING TESTS FROM A TERMINAL: